klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 However, we're not paying much for optionality.

 The thesis relies heavily on the company's ability to secure additional contracts with other MNOs and in other countries.
-Achieving such milestones would significantly derisk this investment.
+Achieving such milestones would significantly derisk this bet.
 It is also possible that some of my assumptions were too conservative (in particular the revenue per site).

 I will hold for now.